What is B2B sales, and what strategies can you use to maximize your success?

 Instead of information-sharing, sales reps will perform more active, customer-centric activities.

-Salespeople interviewed in Hubspot’s State of Sales report predicted that high-priority activities will include boosting decision-maker trust and confidence, understanding buyer’s unique needs, building rapport, and demonstrating how the product’s capabilities align with the customers’ unique needs.
+Salespeople interviewed in HubSpot’s State of Sales report predicted that high-priority activities will include boosting decision-maker trust and confidence, understanding buyer’s unique needs, building rapport, and demonstrating how the product’s capabilities align with the customers’ unique needs.

 Also, as B2B buyers continue to use more channels to research and communicate, the reach for B2B companies is on a steady incline.